SquareOneDev/Todo-Android/README.md

 # Todo-Android
-Todo list application for Android
+Todo list application for Android.
+This application is intended to help people organize todo lists of any kind, anywhere at anytime.